kamilduszynski/radio_backend/README.md

     ```docker compose up```

     This will start both the Django development server and the PostgreSQL database in Docker.
-You can access the API at http://localhost:8000/.
+You can access the API at http://localhost:8000/

 4. Create initial data (optional):

     ```docker compose exec web python manage.py create_initial_data```

+5. Stopping the containers - if you want to shut down application

+    To stop the Docker containers, use the following command:

+    ```docker compose down```

-5. Running the tests in Docker
+## Running the tests in Docker

 To run tests inside the Docker container, you can use the following command:

-    ```docker compose exec web pytest```
+    docker compose exec web pytest

 This will execute all the tests inside the Docker container.
 To run a specific test file or function:

-    ```
     docker compose exec web pytest RestHits/tests/test_models.py

     docker compose exec web pytest RestHits/tests/test_models.py::test_hit_creation
-    ```

-6. Stopping the containers
-    To stop the Docker containers, use the following command:

-    ```docker compose down```
+### Run with coverage:

+    docker compose exec web coverage run -m pytest

+Show coverage report in terminal:

+     docker compose exec web coverage report

 ## API Endpoints - cURL Requests